chaidamu519/Udacity_SDC_NanoDegree_Term1_Project2/README.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

-I first tested the LeNet directly but the validation as well as the training accuracy are low.
+I first tested the LeNet directly but the accuracy is low.

 * What were some problems with the initial architecture?

-The parameters in the neural network could not be enough and therefore I added one more convolution layer.
+The parameters in the neural network could not be enough and therefore I tested some LeNet variations with an extra convolution layer and more parameters.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.